 Diversity and inclusiveness are key priorities for our Firm and we recognise that our D&I strategy is a journey.
-We're proud of our progress but we still have much more we need and want to do to foster an even more diverse and inclusive workplace culture.
+We're proud of the progress we have made to date, but we still have much more we need and want to do to foster an even more diverse and inclusive workplace culture.
 We are committed to the journey and we are committed to achieving our objectives.